Perturbation theory, irrep truncations, and state preparation methods for quantum simulations of SU(3) lattice gauge theory: Ground state preparation: Methods

 so, up to the second order, the perturbative ground state is given by

 where $N_P$ is the number of plaquettes in the lattice.
-Thus, while the expression for the perturbative expansion of the EMEM ansatz matches qualitatively with the strong-coupling expansion of the ground state, the former does not have enough free parameters to match the latter exactly: matching Eqs.~\ref{eq:emem-strong-coupling-expansion} and \ref{eq:2pt-ground-state-prediction} amounts to nine equations, corresponding to the number of sets of single and double plaquette excitations that have distinct electric energies $\mathcal{E}$, whereas we only have four independent parameters in the EMEM ansatz.
+Thus, while the expression for the perturbative expansion of the EMEM ansatz matches qualitatively with the strong-coupling expansion of the ground state, the former does not have enough free parameters to match the latter exactly: matching Eqs.~(\ref{eq:emem-strong-coupling-expansion}) and (\ref{eq:2pt-ground-state-prediction}) amounts to nine equations, corresponding to the number of sets of single and double plaquette excitations that have distinct electric energies $\mathcal{E}$, whereas we only have four independent parameters in the EMEM ansatz.
 In smaller $B$ truncations the higher $\mathcal{E}$ excitations may be prohibited, so EMEM is a more effective ansatz for such truncations.

 The gate depth cost of the EM and EMEM ans{\"a}tze scale essentially as one and two Trotter steps, respectively.
+(They can also be thought of as analogous to QAOA ans{\"a}tze.)
 We can do better, and improve on the ansatz quality, by considering circuits with more variables.

-In our approach to time evolution each distinct magnetic transition is implemented sequentially, on each plaquette, by two-level unitaries known as Givens rotations $\hat G_j$ where $\hat G_j^2$ is the identity.
+In our approach to time evolution each distinct magnetic transition is implemented sequentially, on each plaquette, by two-level unitaries known as Givens rotations.
 Now let us consider an ansatz again based on the time evolution circuits, but for which each magnetic Givens rotation is assigned an independent parameter.
 Below we refer to ans{\"a}tze of this type -- and restrictions to subsets of the most important two-level transitions -- as ``multi-Givens".

 We create an ansatz with parameters over 8 different classes of Givens rotations such as given in Table \ref{tab:Givens_operators}.
 The operator $\hat{G}_1$ jumps the electric vacuum into a single-plaquette excitation.
 It is like the magnetic Hamiltonian, restricted to just those matrix elements that are connected to the electric vacuum.
 Its effect is given (up to second order in the parameter $\theta_1$) by